Plumbing Inspection Cost: What to Expect & When You Need One

 Value Versus Cost Considerations

-While focusing on the lowest price is tempting, inspection quality matters more than saving $50-$100.
+While focusing on the lowest price is tempting, inspection quality matters more than saving $50 to $100.
 A thorough inspection by an experienced, licensed plumber catches issues that less qualified inspectors miss.
-Consider what you're protecting: plumbing failures can cause tens of thousands in water damage, making a $300-$500 comprehensive inspection a bargain.
+Consider what you're protecting: plumbing failures can cause tens of thousands in water damage, making a $300 to $500 comprehensive inspection a bargain.

 For home purchases, inspection costs are negotiable.
 In competitive markets, sellers may agree to cover inspection costs as part of negotiations.
-Some home warranties even include annual plumbing inspections as part of their service packages, potentially eliminating out-of-pocket costs for ongoing maintenance.
+Many plumbing service plans also include annual inspections as part of their package, potentially eliminating out-of-pocket costs for ongoing maintenance.

 Smart Savings Made Simple!